Andrea Callard

-Andrea Callard (born Chicago 1950) is a media artist long connected with the artists group Colab in New York City.
+Andrea Callard (born 1950 in Chicago) is an American media artist connected with the artists group Colab in New York City.

 Biography

 Early life

 Andrea Callard was born in Chicago in 1950 and grew up in Muncie, Indiana.
 She graduated from high school at Kingswood School Cranbrook in 1968, continued her education at St. Louis School of Fine Arts at Washington University (1968–1970) and graduated from the San Francisco Art Institute with a BFA in painting in 1972.
 In San Francisco, Callard found an artistic community that included Jim Vincent, Bonnie O'Neill, Baylor Trapnell, Mac Becket, Carol Williams, Reese Williams, and Robin Winters.

 1970s

 In 1973, Callard moved to New York City and into a raw loft building at 150 Chambers St. Again, Callard found a community of artists including Daisy Youngblood, Joe Haske, Robert Israel and Cara Perlman who lived in the same building and Bernice Rubin who lived in the neighborhood.
 In 1976 Callard moved to the top floor of 40 Lispenard St. She, Cara Perlman, and Bernice Rubin acquired a net lease for the upper three floors and renovated the building.

 Callard's involvement in creating the artist group Collaborative Projects Inc., (known as Colab) was one of her strongest contributions to the New York art community.
 The organization mimicked corporate structure in an attempt to garner grant support that the organization then redistributed among its members or used for collaborative projects such as television programs.
 In addition, Colab organized several group art exhibitions from 1979 to 1985, and it actively sought to collaborate with other fringe art groups, most notably Fashion Moda in the South Bronx, resulting in what Lucy Lippard called unprecedented and "fragile cross-class, cross cultural alliances".
 Colab embodied a rough and highly political art scene that deviated from contemporary art spaces and production practices.
 Andrea Callard served as Secretary to the group from 1978 to 1980.
-She and a small group of others produced the Times Square Show of 1980 in an unrented four story building at Times Square.
+She and a small group of others produced the Times Square Show of 1980 in an unrented four-story building at Times Square.
 Her photographs thoroughly document the artworks of the event, a show that challenged many minds about art and culture.

 Andrea Callard's professional career also developed during this time period.
 She made numerous contributions to Colab shows and created many of individual artworks including field recordings, super 8mm films, videos, photographs, drawings, and watercolors.
 Her artwork centered on issues of environmentalism, which is particularly evident in her Ailanthus series.
 Additionally, her work attended to issues of cultural change evident in her contribution to the 1979 Custom and Culture II show at the NYC Customs House.
 In 1977, the National Endowment for the Arts (NEA) awarded her an Individual Artist's Fellowship for Drawing.
 She also participated in several art residencies beginning in 1978 at the Cummington Community for the Arts in Cummington, Massachusetts.
 With Reese Williams, Theresa Hak Kyung Cha, and Mark Thompson, Callard started the LINE organization to raise and distribute money for artists' books.